CubertCoin/cubertcoin/risks.md

 **Version:** 1.0
 **Status:** Active 🟢

 This document is intentionally written without humor.
-Everything else in this repository isn't — but this part matters too much to joke about.
+Everything else in this repository is written with it — but this part matters too much to joke about.

 If you are considering acquiring, holding, or interacting with $CUBE in any way, please read this in full.